 Parking area plans

-Next steps include development of individual area parking plans.
+Next steps include development and implementation of individual area parking plans.

-- The short-term, on-street portion of the Hospital Area Plan has been implemented
+- Hospital Area Plan: The short-term, on-street portion of the plan has been implemented

 Area plans will allow the City to respond to a number of issues and concerns related to parking, including:

 - Growing demand for short and long term parking, and

 - Impacts of increased development and activity on neighbouring residential areas.

 Our goal is to provide better short-term public parking and move away from being the primary provider of long-term parking.